Pokah1/wireframing/README.md

 - **Example - Figma Features:** Figma’s cloud-based platform supports live collaboration, version control, and reusable components.
 These features streamline teamwork and ensure design consistency across wireframes, making communication and iteration more effective throughout the development lifecycle.

 Overall, wireframing improves clarity, teamwork, and efficiency in software development projects.

+## Real-World Scenario: Wireframing Identifies Usability Issues

+A software company was developing a mobile banking app aimed at simplifying money transfers for users.
+Early in the project, the design team created wireframes to map out the user flow for transferring funds between accounts.

+During wireframe review sessions with stakeholders and potential users, several usability issues surfaced:

+- The **“Transfer Amount”** input field was placed too far from the **“Recipient Selection”** area, causing confusion about the order of actions.
+- The **confirmation button** was not prominent enough and located at the bottom of a long screen, risking users missing it.
+- There was no clear indication of **transfer fees** before the final confirmation, which users found concerning.

+### How Issues Were Resolved

+By iterating on the wireframes, the team:

+- Moved the **“Transfer Amount”** field closer to the recipient selector, creating a more logical and intuitive flow.
+- Redesigned the **confirmation button** to be larger and fixed it in view, so users could easily proceed without scrolling.
+- Added a **fee disclosure section** above the confirmation button to ensure transparency early in the process.

+These changes were made before development began, saving time and avoiding costly UI rewrites later.

+### Impact on the Final Product

+After development, usability testing showed:

+- A significant reduction in user errors and confusion during transfers.
+- Increased user confidence and satisfaction due to clearer flow and improved visual hierarchy.
+- Higher app ratings and user retention.

+### Summary

+This example demonstrates how wireframing helps identify potential usability issues early, allowing teams to iterate quickly and collaboratively.
+Wireframes act as a visual communication tool that guides design and facilitates stakeholder feedback.
+Ultimately, wireframing plays a vital role in ensuring the final product is user-friendly, efficient, and aligned with user needs.